getlunchtray/partial-compiler-benchmark/README.md

 On the homepage you'll get options to view the compiled or non-compiled page.
 By default the uncompiled page will render 1000 of the same partials.
 Non-compiled is effectively the same, however, all of the code is inline.

+Templates and the partial can be found in `app/views/partials`

 After editing the `compiled.uc.html.erb` (or the "hello" partial), remember to run `rake compiler:run`